top of page

 Why It Breaks

-Adjustment cycles - You spend a year solving the league.
+Adjustment cycles: You spend a year solving the league.
 The next year, the league solves you.

-Roster drift - Cap rules pull apart title teams faster than we admit.
+Roster drift: Cap rules pull apart title teams faster than we admit.

-Urgency - It’s hard to recreate the same edge after you’ve already climbed the mountain.
+Urgency: It’s hard to recreate the same edge after you’ve already climbed the mountain.

 What That Means for OKC

 If we’re talking about the Oklahoma City Thunder trying to repeat, the baseline is strong.
+They check the boxes:

-• Elite primary engine in Shai Gilgeous-Alexander
+• Elite primary engine in Shai Gilgeous-Alexander.

-• Defensive length and versatility
+• Defensive length and versatility.

-• Multiple creators, not just one
+• Multiple creators, not just one.

 But the shift is coming.
 Teams prepare for them:

-• SGA sees loaded coverages earlier
+• SGA sees loaded coverages earlier.

-• Role players get closed out like known shooters
+• Role players get closed out like known shooters.

-• Every playoff opponent treats OKC like the test
+• Every playoff opponent treats OKC like the test.

 The difference between winning once and winning twice is living in that environment for eight months and still having enough left in June.